mustafakemaltoprak/mustafakemaltoprak/README.md

 ## My projects

 ### [Jarvis](https://github.com/mustafakemaltoprak/Jarvis)
-Jarvis is a virtual home assistant that makes your day to day life a little bit easier.
+Jarvis is a virtual home assistant, controlled by your voice.

 ##